vyperlang/titanoboa/README.md

 ## Background

-Titanoboa (/ˌtaɪtənəˈboʊə/;[1] lit. 'titanic boa') is an extinct genus of very large snakes that lived in what is now La Guajira in northeastern Colombia.
+Titanoboa (/ˌtaɪtənəˈboʊə/; lit. 'titanic boa') is an extinct genus of very large snakes that lived in what is now La Guajira in northeastern Colombia.
 They could grow up to 12.8 m (42 ft), perhaps even 14.3 m (47 ft) long and reach a body mass of 730–1,135 kg (1,610–2,500 lb).
 This snake lived during the Middle to Late Paleocene epoch, around 60 to 58 million years ago, following the extinction of all non-avian dinosaurs.
 Although originally thought to be an apex predator, the discovery of skull bones revealed that it was more than likely specialized in preying on fish.
-The only known species is Titanoboa cerrejonensis, the largest snake ever discovered,[2] which supplanted the previous record holder, Gigantophis garstini.[3]
+The only known species is Titanoboa cerrejonensis, the largest snake ever discovered at that time, which supplanted the previous record holder, Gigantophis garstini.

 ## Usage / Quick Start